-Whether you like to take in nature with a hike, bike or leisurely stroll, Golden Valley and St. Louis Park are known for their acres of quaint parks, miles of scenic trails and numerous lush nature areas.
-Navigating the parks is easy using the St. Louis Park city trail map and the Golden Valley Trail Map, but there are a few areas that no traveler should miss.
+Whether you like to hike, bike or leisurely stroll, we have miles of scenic trails, quaint parks and lush nature areas.
+Navigating the parks is easy using the City of St. Louis Park Trail Map and the Golden Valley Trail Map.

-- General Mills Nature Preserve (9201 Olson Memorial Highway) is a visually-stunning, 27-acre natural space in Golden Valley.
-With over 50 different native plants, a shallow marsh, wet meadow, floodplain forest and a half-mile trail that connects to the City’s trail system, there’s so much to see.
+General Mills Nature Preserve is a visually-stunning, 27-acre natural space with over 50 different native plants, a shallow marsh, wet meadow, floodplain forest and a half-mile trail that connects to the City’s trail system.
 Interpretive signs will guide you along your journey.

 It may be known as the land of 10,000 lakes, but Minnesota actually has over 12,000 bodies of water.
 A visit to the area wouldn’t be complete without experiencing this unique geology.
-In Golden Valley and St. Louis Park there are many lakes and creeks that can be explored by canoe or kayak.
+In St. Louis Park and Golden Valley there are many lakes and creeks that can be explored by canoe or kayak.

 - Westwood Hills Nature Center offers canoe rentals for use on picturesque Westwood Lake.
 A 2-hour rental is $20 for visitors, $15 for residents.

-- Adeline Nature Area (910 Adeline Lane) has a small canoe launch that’s accessible via a paved trail located in a residential area at the southwest end of Sweeney Lake.
+- Adeline Nature Area has a small canoe launch that’s accessible via a paved trail located in a residential area at the southwest end of Sweeney Lake.

-- Sweeney Lake Park (1805 Hidden Lakes Pkwy.) is located within Hidden Lakes residential community and features a small dock and canoe launch for public use.
+- Sweeney Lake Park is located within Hidden Lakes residential community and features a small dock and canoe launch for public use.

-Lakes, ponds and creeks scattered throughout Golden Valley and St. Louis Park have become popular fishing spots.
+Lakes, ponds and creeks scattered throughout St. Louis Park and Golden Valley have become popular fishing spots.
 So, grab your rod, reel and tackle box and get ready to cast out and catch “the big one.”